How To Sell Your Baseball Cards

 As this may be a very exciting time, it can also be very confusing.
 If you are not familiar with the industry or you haven’t been collecting for many years; there have been some huge changes….some for the good, and some for the bad.

 First off…grading.
 As a kid I remember saying a card was in either good or bad shape.
-Now there are over 10 different classifications as to the condition to a card and they are encapsulated in water tight, tamper-proof cases…..On one hand it would appear “corporate” took all the fun out of collecting by making it a huge business; on the other, grading has made buying easier as there is very little question on condition when the card is graded by a reputable company.
+Now there are multiple different classifications as to the condition of a card and they are encapsulated in water tight, tamper-proof cases…..On one hand it would appear “corporate” took all the fun out of collecting by making it a huge business; on the other, grading has made buying easier as there is very little question on condition when the card is graded by a reputable company.
 I suggest PSA or SGC.
 You know what you are getting when you buy it.
-In addition, it eliminates the chance you are buying counterfeit cards.
+In addition, it generally eliminates the chance you are buying counterfeit cards.

 Grading can get expensive and sometimes, based on the cost, may be more expensive than the actual card value itself.
 On higher end items, I would always suggest grading, however, not necessary to sell.